skyfather/Python-Stock-CLI/README.md

 # Python Stock CLI
-A simple CLI apllication developed in Python that takes in an input flag corresponding to the input currency.
+A simple CLI stock application developed in Python that takes in an input flag corresponding to the input currency.
 ## Technologies
 The application is developed in Python programming language and